-- Run on Linux/Mac platform, which is significantly faster by taking advantage of the POSIX fork call. - Use the --no-ssl flag to prevent SSL initialization in OpenStudio. - Use the -s flag to skip HPXML validation. - Do not use the --hourly-output flag unless hourly output is required. - Run on computing environments with 1) fast CPUs, 2) sufficient memory, and 3) enough processors to allow all simulations to run in parallel.
+- Run on Linux/Mac platform, which is significantly faster by taking advantage of the POSIX fork call. - Do not use the --hourly flag unless hourly output is required.
+If required, limit requests to hourly variables of interest. - Run on computing environments with 1) fast CPUs, 2) sufficient memory, and 3) enough processors to allow all simulations to run in parallel.